Stock Photography vs Real Imagery

 Below, we will attempt to break down some of the pros and cons of each to help you make whichever choice is right for you.
 Some prefer their ultimate final product has the genuine feel only a real picture can provide while some prefer the ease and simplicity of stock imagery.
 It all boils down to which more closely aligns to your vision.

-We’ll start by breaking down the difference between the two.
+In the debate of Stock photography vs real imagery, we’ll start by breaking down the difference between the two.
 Real images are pictures taken by you or a professional photographer for whatever use your heart desires.
-Stock photography is typically a storage bank of pre–existing pictures that you can choose from.
+Stock photography is typically a storage bank of pre-existing pictures that you can choose from.
 Some of these storage banks are free to use, such as Google Images, but be careful!
 Things are not always as they appear as we’ll discuss below.
 For the savvy user, however, stock photography can lend itself to some pretty sizable upsides.

 The first thing to consider when choosing between stock photography and real images is price.
 As mentioned earlier, there are many stock photograph banks that will allow you to choose from an assortment of images for free or very little cost, both of which tend to be very budget friendly.